ioccc-src/webtool/README.md

     docker image rm ioccc-submit	# if it exists already

-    docker buildx build -t ioccc-submit:latest .
+    docker build -t ioccc-submit:latest .

     docker run -p 8191:8191 ioccc-submit:latest
 ```

-When the ru `docker` command is running, launch a browser and visit:
+When the `docker` command is running, launch a browser and visit:
 [submit tool](http://127.0.0.1:8191)

 Login using a username and password referenced in the `iocccpasswd` file.